meteor/meteor/guide/source/performance-improvement.md

 * query caching
 * use aggregation & save them

-<h3 id="methods-publications">Methods over publications</h3>
-also consider GraphQL or REST
-8:00

 <h2 id="scaling">Scaling</h2>

 <h3 id="vertical-horizontal">Vertical and horizontal scaling</h3>
 There are mainly two different ways of scaling: the vertical and horizontal one.

-* **Vertical scaling** boils down to adding more resources (CPU/RAM/disk) to your server, while horizontal scaling refers to adding more machines or containers to your pool of resources.
+* **Vertical scaling** boils down to adding more resources (CPU/RAM/disk) to your containers, while horizontal scaling refers to adding more machines or containers to your pool of resources.
-* **Horizontal scaling** for Meteor projects typically includes running multiple instances of your app on a single server with multiple cores, or running multiple instances on multiple servers.
+* **Horizontal scaling** for Meteor projects typically includes running multiple instances of your app on a single container with multiple cores, or running multiple instances on multiple containers.

 <h3 id="autoscaling">Container autoscaling</h3>